Hamas Joining Fatah Is Good For Israel

-Remember that Hamas is, by ideology, origin and affiliation, a branch of the international Muslim Brotherhood.
-When the Egyptian branch of the Brotherhood, historically the mother ship, became the government of Egypt after the election of Mohamed Morsi, the benefits to Hamas were significant.
-For the first time in its history, the Egyptian government was on its side.
+- Hamas is in a position of historic weakness -- and that's why it's agreeing to reconcile with Fatah.
+Remember that Hamas is, by ideology, origin, and affiliation, a branch of the international Muslim Brotherhood.
+When the Egyptian branch of the Brotherhood, historically the mothership, became the government of Egypt after the election of Mohammed Morsi, the benefits to Hamas were significant.
+For the first time in Hamas's history, the Egyptian government was on its side.
 Hamas more or less cut ties with Bashar al-Assad's regime in Syria, because the Egyptian Brotherhood insisted and because Hamas had much more to gain from close affiliation with a Brotherhood-led Egypt than from a Syrian regime engaged in a crackdown against Sunni Islamists.

 When a combination of public protest and an army coup d'état ousted Morsi and the Brotherhood, Hamas lost its most important supporter.
 Encouraged by Hamas's weakness, Mahmoud Abbas's Fatah pursued negotiations with Israel, hoping to marginalize Hamas further.
 The strategy worked.
-Hamas now judges it has nowhere else to turn and that it can't deliver anything meaningful to ordinary Gazans on its own.
+Hamas now judges that it has nowhere else to turn and that it can't deliver anything meaningful to ordinary Gazans on its own.
 The reconciliation is an attempt to provide legitimacy and position itself for upcoming elections.

-2) Even if Israel had negotiated a successful peace agreement with West Bank-based Fatah, the deal wouldn't have been meaningful without Hamas's at least tacit approval.
-Hamas not only controls Gaza, where 1.65 million Palestinians live, but has meaningful political support in the West Bank even if it doesn't govern there.
+- Even if Israel had negotiated a successful peace agreement with West Bank-based Fatah, the deal wouldn't have been meaningful without Hamas's at least tacit approval.
+Hamas not only controls Gaza, where 1.65 million Palestinians live, but has meaningful political support in the West Bank notwithstanding that it doesn't govern there.
 All this means that Hamas had more than enough capacity to act as a de facto spoiler of a peace deal.

 For Israel, peace with only part of the Palestinian people would not have been peace at all.
-Critics inside and outside of Prime Minister Benjamin Netanyahu's government were onto something when they maintained that there was no true partner for peace on the Palestinian side.
-Even if Abbas were sincere and even if Fatah might have been on board, the group could not credibly claim to represent the Palestinian people.
+Critics inside and outside of Benjamin Netanyahu's government were therefore onto something when they maintained that there was no true partner for peace on the Palestinian side.
+Even if Abbas was sincere and even if Fatah might have been on board, they could not credibly claim to represent the Palestinian people.

-Abbas reasonably feared if he found himself signing an agreement Hamas rejected, what legitimacy he still has as a Palestinian leader would disappear, and that he would soon be out of office by electoral or other means.
-Netanyahu is not only personally skeptical of the possibility of a two-state solution, he is also hampered by coalition partners who don't trust the Palestinians and ideologically reject the possibility of a land-for-peace deal.
+- The peace process has been going nowhere fast - because neither side has particularly wanted to get to a peace agreement soon.
+Abbas reasonably feared that if he found himself signing an agreement that Hamas rejected, what legitimacy he has as a Palestinian leader would disappear, and that he would soon be out of office by electoral or other means.
+Netanyahu is not only personally skeptical of the possibility of a two state solution, he is also hampered by coalition partners who don't trust the Palestinians and ideologically reject the possibility of a land for peace deal.

-Now that Hamas will likely be in the government and Palestinian elections will be held, there is a chance a legitimate Palestinian government might emerge that could be a credible partner for actual peace talks with Israel.
+- Now that Hamas will likely be in the government and Palestinian elections will be held, there is a chance that a legitimate Palestinian government might emerge that could be a credible partner for actual peace talks with Israel.
 True, Hamas formally remains rejectionist.
-But recall that the Egyptian Muslim Brotherhood, in its brief time in power, said that it was prepared to respect the Camp David accords with Israel.
+But recall that the Egyptian Muslim Brotherhood, in its brief time in power, said that it was prepared to respect the Camp David Accords with Israel.

+It is conceivable that, with the right incentives and leadership, Hamas could participate in a Palestinian government that delivered statehood.
 A Palestinian national unity government could make sacrifices that a partial government never could.
 Fatah activist Marwan Barghouti, in Israeli jail since 2002, could potentially become a bridge between the Palestinian parties.
 No one is describing such an outcome as likely.
 But certainly Fatah without Hamas can't make a meaningful deal.

-To contact the writer of this article: Noah Feldman at email@example.com.
+Noah Feldman at email@example.com